IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 )
 ```
 {: .source}
+where we also define the labels for the x and y axis and also the title of each subfigure.

 ![slicing image5](../images/julia5.png)

-or with a bit more editing for the aesthetics of the plot
+If you would like to modify the aesthetics of the plots, here is an example, where we modify the color of the line, the type of the plot, the x and y axis limits etc.
 ```python
 data = readdlm("./data/inflammation-01.csv", ',');